trevorwelch/rh-profit-and-loss/README.md

 ## Run it, run it

-Run with defaults (this will process your full account history):
+Run with defaults (this will process your full account history, starting from your first trade):

 `python3 get_profit_and_loss.py --username <username> --password <password>`

 For example:

-`python3 get_profit_and_loss.py --username 'timmyturtlehands' --password 'LovePizza!11one'`
+`python3 get_profit_and_loss.py --username 'timmyturtlehands@gmail.com' --password 'LovePizza!11one'`

 You'll see output like: